How to Organize a Successful Sports Fundraiser

 Fundraising Playing Field

 If you’re going to host a longest drive competition, of course you’ll need a driving range—we don’t think the public parks would take kindly to whizzing golf balls.
 This would mean a rental, and mean a cut in your profit margin.
-But for things like flag football, home run derbies, and dance-a-thons, you could consider public school sport complexes and gymnasiums; community areas like public parks and community centers; and local church facilities.
+But for things like flag football, home run derbies, and dance-a-thons, you could consider public school sport complexes and gymnasiums; community areas like public parks and community centers; and local churches.
 Of course, you will need permission from the organizations that own or maintain the facilities, but in the name of charity, most public and private institutions will be willing to play ball (yes, pun intended).

 Avoid a bad call at your fundraiser